macdylan/Snapmaker2Plugin/README.en-us.md

 Once printing has started you can close Cura as all progress is monitored on the Snapmakers touchscreen

-- Go back to Cura and click the Continue button and wait for the file to be sent
-- Confirm printing on the Snapmaker 2 touchscreen
-- You can also use Save to save files in Snapmaker G-code file format to disk if required
+You can also use Save to save files in Snapmaker G-code file format to disk if required
     ![](_snapshots/savetofile.png)

-## Troubleshooting Snapmaker Discovery
+# Troubleshooting Snapmaker Discovery
 ⚠️ If your snapmaker name or IP address does not appear try the following steps:
    1. Ensure you snapmaker is connected to wifi by checking your wireless router or checking on the Snapmakers touchscreen
    2. Wait 5-10 seconds, Cura continuously looks for all compatible devices in the LAN and displays them automatically